bennycortese/cluster-api-provider-azure/docs/proposals/20230612-node-os-image-caching.md

 Snapshot - A static copy of the image at the point in time that it is taken

+Blessed Node - whichever node has been the most stable and is chosen off of that metric as the one to clone the OS image off and cache it for future nodes to use

 ## Summary

 A controller will be added to CAPZ which caches the Nodes’ OS image on a regular interval and updates the model to use that image for future scale outs.
 This feature will allow for faster horizontal scaling and will help prevent security alerts from new nodes which immediately need a security update as those new nodes will now come with the security update already installed.
 This feature will also help prevent users from needing to spin up warm nodes due to this faster horizontal scaling.